CaoKha/SumoRobot/README.md

 # Info about SumoRobot Script
-This repository is developed under vscode with platformio plugin.
+This repository is developed under arduino.
 In order to run this, you need to install the library "Adafruit_VL53LOX"